WalletBuilding/WORM/doc/Perpetual-Futures-contracts-and-Leverage-Margin-trading.md

 * Cross Margin

-Luxgate also has cross margin method.
+Wormgate also has cross margin method.
 This means that the maintenance margin of your Margin Balance will be shared among all your open positions.
 Therefore, when a trader has several open positions, the maintenance margin also includes:

     Unrealized positive PNL on all open positions